s-daoud/distillr/README.md

 - [ ] create controllers: `Venues`, `VenueLikes`
 - [ ] setup API/flux for venues cycle
 - [ ] venue page with info, static map with location marker, and feed with checkins at that venue
-- [ ] like/unlike button on the venue page
 - [ ] nearby venues page, pulls in browser location and sets markers to venues in bounds of map with location at center
 - [ ] lists venues whose markers are shown
 - [ ] add nearby page to navbar